hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 ```

 ---
-### Examine the pi, Fst patterns in potential outliers
+### Examine the pi patterns using potential outliers

 For pi estimate in each population, I use vcftools with code below,